 JV Training at A Glance

-At JV Training we believe in creating a harmonious relationship between dog and owner.
-With focus on providing effective and interactive services, we use modern, scientifically proven methods to set you and your dog up with the appropriate program to achieve your goals.
+At JV Training we believe in creating a harmonious relationship between dog and owner using reinforcement-based training.
+We bring connection and clarity to every relationship while still respecting the individual needs of the dog in front of us.
+With a focus on providing effective hands-on services, we use modern and scientifically proven methods to set you and your dog up with the right techniques and conditions for success, and will work with you to find the appropriate program to achieve your goals.

 Leash Reactivity and Distraction Training